bmwcarit/ramses-composer-docs/doc/basics/conventions/README.md

 | ```RESOLUTION```                   | `VEC2`  | u_resolution / uResolution |

 If any of these uniforms are found in a shader, they will not show up in the Property view of MeshNodes and Materials, but they will receive their value from Ramses.

+In addition the `u_jointMat` uniform of private materials of MeshNodes will be set by Skin objects referencing the MeshNode.
+It has to be an array of type `VEC4` of the same length as the number of joints nodes in the Skin object.